valfulton/Atlantic-ADSHADE-Peace/README.md

 # How a Based Agent is Verified?

-Based Agents have an API Layer that is running inside a trusted execution environment (TEE) and a NEAR Contract deployed onchain.
-Here are the following steps that the API Layer takes to verify itself onchain, so that subsequent calls from the API Layer can be trusted.
+Based Agents have a Worker Agent that is running inside a trusted execution environment (TEE) and a NEAR Contract deployed onchain.
+Here are the following steps that the Worker Agent takes to verify itself onchain, so that subsequent calls from the Worker Agent can be trusted.

 ## 1. Ephemeral key for a NEAR Account

-The API Layer derive route (`/pages/api/derive`) creates a key derived from the TEE's hardware KMS and additional entropy. _If the TEE is rebooted, or redeployed a new account would be created and need to be funded_.
+The Worker Agent has an API route (`/pages/api/derive`) that creates a key derived from the TEE's hardware KMS and additional entropy. _If the TEE is rebooted, or redeployed a new account would be created and need to be funded_.
 Loss of funds from these accounts can be mitigated by deploying minimal funds and using NEAR's Meta Transactions to fund the smart contract calls.

 ## 2. Remote Attestation (RA) quote, quote collateral and docker image hashes

-The API Layer's verify route (`/pages/api/verify`) gets the remote attestation quote in hex, gets the necessary quote collateral through a Phala API call that is verified through a PCCS_URL from Intel, and lastly the `docker_compose.yaml` data for the TEE's stack is returned.
+The Worker Agent's verify route (`/pages/api/verify`) gets the remote attestation quote in hex, gets the necessary quote collateral through a Phala API call that is verified through a PCCS_URL from Intel, and lastly the `docker_compose.yaml` data for the TEE's stack is returned.

 All of these arguments are made to the NEAR Contract's verify method.
 The contract checks the quote using Phala's [dcap-qvl](https://github.com/Phala-Network/dcap-qvl) Rust crate and a verified report about the TEE is returned.